laptopracer/ML-using-the-Titanic/README.md

 # Titanic-dataset-for-ML

-This is the Titanic data from Kaggle used as an introduction to machine learning
+This is the Titanic dataset from Kaggle used as an introduction to machine learning.

+I have used a few simple techiniques such as Logistic Regression and Random Forest to try and predict if the passengers survive or not.